maciejczyzewski/maciejczyzewski.github.io/_posts/2014-10-18-bloom-filters-fast-and-simple.markdown

 ## Example

-Let’s say for instance we have a bit array of a _100 elements_, and _3 hash functions_.
+Let’s say for instance we have a bit array of a _100 elements_ and _3 hash functions_.

 __Add__, when we want to insert the word “Maciej” into the filter: